Still No Action Taken Against Honduran Bishop Accused of Sexual Abuse

 The head of the investigation, retired Argentine Bishop Alcides Jorge Pedro Casaretto, was reportedly shocked by the testimonies, taken from more than 50 witnesses, including diocesan staff members and priests.
 The Register obtained affidavits from two of the seminarians who accused Bishop Pineda of sexual abuse, and published them last month.

-“Everything is silent and so everything continues as it always has,” an informed Honduran source told the Register.
+“Everything is kept silent and so everything continues as it always has,” an informed Honduran source told the Register.
 “Unfortunately, nothing has changed, only threats have been made against those who have revealed themselves.”

 Another source, working for the Church there, also told the Register April 26 that “everything is the same” and that “Pineda remains in his position with the protection of Maradiaga.”